WildflowerSchools/poseconnect/README.md

 ### Data formats

-More information about input and output data formats is available here.
+More information about input and output data file formats is available here.

 ### Demo